-Note: This survey includes oversamples of non-Hispanic Asian adults, non-Hispanic Black men and Hispanic men.
+Note: This survey includes oversamples of Hispanic men, non-Hispanic Black men and non-Hispanic Asian adult respondents.
 Unweighted sample sizes do not account for the sample design or weighting and do not describe a group's contribution to weighted estimates.
-See the Sample design and Weighting sections above for details.
+Refer to the Sample design and Weighting sections above for details.